AI Summary of Peer-Reviewed Research

 Key points

-• Greater price stickiness and a higher elasticity of substitution across goods increase the differences.
+• The gap grows with greater price stickiness and a higher elasticity of substitution across goods.

-• For commonly used parameter values, the differences are large and persistent for inflation increases like those after 2020 in the United States.
+• For commonly used parameter values, the differences are described as large and persistent.

 Disclosure